 Corningware baking dish: perfectly safe, but best for oven use.

-We're grouping glass and glass/ceramic composites together, and in all honesty, these could also go under the heading of 100% stoneware (discussed above).
-They're all slightly different but they're all technically 100% stoneware cookware.
+These could also go under the heading of 100% stoneware (above).
+But they're all slightly different even though they're all technically 100% stoneware cookware.

 They contain no chemicals associated with nonstick cookware or metals such as steel, cast iron, or copper.

-Glass/ceramic composite--like Corningware--is also extremely safe.
-Some people may be concerned about the chemicals in the dye, but our research shows that it is completely safe.
+Glass/ceramic composites--like Corningware--is also a safe choice.
+Some people may be concerned about the chemicals in the dye, but our research shows that it is safe.

 Years ago, Corningware made a product called Visions which is glass composite cookware for the stovetop.
-It failed in the marketplace (as it probably should, because glass is a terrible choice for stove top cookware), but you can still find it on Amazon.
-Today, Visions has a cult following, largely because it is perceived as extremely safe, non-toxic cookware.
+It failed in the marketplace, but you can still find it on Amazon.
+Today, Visions has a cult following, largely because it is perceived as one of the safest choices.

 Is Stoneware Cookware Nonstick?